aajanki/fi-sentence-embeddings-eval/index.md

 ## Key findings

-Average pooled word2vec or frequency weighted average of word2vec (SIF) should be the first choices because they are simple to implement and are among the top performers on all tested tasks.
-I was unable to replicate the finding by [@wieting2019] that pooled random projections (BOREP) would be consistently better than plain pooled word2vec.
+The average pooled word2vec or the frequency weighted average of word2vec (SIF) should be the first choice in a new NLP application because they are among the top performers on all tested tasks and both are simple to implement.
+I was unable to replicate the finding by [@wieting2019] that pooled random projections (BOREP) would be consistently better than the plain pooled word2vec.

-These results reinforce previous findings in the literature that in general word embeddings perform better better than older bag-of-word models (TF-IDF).
+These results reinforce the previous findings in the literature that in general word embeddings perform better better than older bag-of-word models (TF-IDF).
 The average pooled word2vec beats TF-IDF on three tasks out of four.

 More advanced models BERT and LASER, which incorporate the sentence context, are not much better than SIF and often worse.
 This is in contrast to general experience on English, where BERT is one of the state-of-the-art models.
-Moreover, BERT and LASER are more complicated, have more hyperparameters that require tuning, and are slower on inference than pooled word embeddings.
-So there is no reason to prefer BERT or LASER on Finnish documents.
+Moreover, BERT and LASER have more hyperparameters that require tuning and are slower on inference time than pooled word embeddings.
+So there is no reason to prefer the published BERT or LASER models on Finnish documents.

 The evaluation could be made more comprehensive by including different kinds of NLP tasks, such as question answering, natural language